-I did a 3 part detergent to 15 part water mix with 1 part bleach when I was cleaning my mold.
+I did a 3-part detergent to 15-part water mix with 1-part bleach when I was cleaning my mold.
 I used the bleach to ensure that the walls were totally clean when I was done and this is something the EPA doesn’t recommend, but other sites do.
-I thought the bleach and I had a whole lot of luck with my mixture with the bleach and deterget, just using detergent didn’t do much for me.**
+I thought the bleach and I had a whole lot of luck with my mixture with the bleach and detergent, just using detergent didn’t do much for me.**

 - Set up everything near the mold and be ready to stay there until you are done.

-I say this because you don’t want to track whatever you’re using to clean your walls with through your home.
+I say this because you don’t want to track whatever you’re using to clean your walls throughout your home.
 If you use bleach and detergent, like I did then that bleach could ruin your carpet.
 Don’t do that to yourself.

-If you live with kids or anyone else, you might want to cordone off the area where you’re working so they don’t walk through it.
+If you live with kids or anyone else, you might want to cordon off the area where you’re working so they don’t walk through it.